Both Disney World and Disneyland have been the ultimate vacation destinations for millions of people from all over the world.

 The closures for each are far and away the longest closures that either has ever seen.
 Up until now, the longest closure for either Disney World or Disneyland was Disney World’s closure for three days in 2004 for Hurricane Frances, when all the parks closed for two days, with Hollywood Studios, Blizzard Beach, and Animal Kingdom remaining closed for a third day.

-Currently, Disney World is slated to begin a phased reopening beginning on July 11th, and Disneyland has not yet announced a new date for reopening.
+While Disney World reopened on July 11th, Disneyland has not yet announced a new date for reopening.